The translation of this document is outdated.

 of a local government or for the administration of the

-administrative territory of a local government, a city or
+administrative territory of a local government, a council may

-council and residents of the relevant local government.
-In order
+councillors of the council and residents of the relevant local

-government council may establish a board of administration of the
+municipality local government council may establish a board of

-municipality which is managed by the chairperson of the
+administration of the municipality which is managed by the

-municipality council and chairpersons of all permanent city or
+vice-chairpersons of the municipality council and chairpersons of

-municipality council committees.
-The board of administration in
+all permanent council committees.
+The board of administration

-conformity with the by-law of the local government shall
+shall, in conformity with the by-laws of the local government,

 co-ordinate the opinions of the committees and shall prepare